 The windier part of the year lasts for 3.4 months, from January 23 to May 3, with average wind speeds of more than 6.8 miles per hour.
 The windiest day of the year is March 17, with an average hourly wind speed of 7.7 miles per hour.

 The calmer time of year lasts for 8.6 months, from May 3 to January 23.
 The calmest day of the year is October 22, with an average hourly wind speed of 5.8 miles per hour.

 The predominant average hourly wind direction at Shirak Airport varies throughout the year.

 The wind is most often from the east for 4.7 months, from May 14 to October 5, with a peak percentage of 61% on July 26.
 The wind is most often from the west for 7.3 months, from October 5 to May 14, with a peak percentage of 45% on January 1.

 To characterize how pleasant the weather is at Shirak Airport throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Shirak Airport for general outdoor tourist activities is from late June to early September, with a peak score in the third week of August.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Shirak Airport for hot-weather activities is from mid July to late August, with a peak score in the last week of July.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Shirak Airport for hot-weather activities is from early July to mid August, with a peak score in the last week of July.